nodeflight/nodeflight-ui/README.md

 # NodeFlight User Interface

+**Note: in early development.
+Infrastructure is still under construction.
+Feel free to contact for more information.**

 Nodeflight configuration and management interface is a tool used to configure the nodeflight control software, used to build and design embedded control systems.

 Nodeflight embedded software is found in [https://github.com/nodeflight/nodeflight-fw](https://github.com/nodeflight/nodeflight-fw)